PushAppsService/PushAppsSDK/README.md

 1. Add PushApps.framework to your xcode project.
 Please make sure that the "Copy items into destination group's folder (if needed)" is NOT checked.

-2. Make sure you include AdSupport.framework in your project.

-3. Place #import PushApps/PushApps.h in your AppDelegate.h file.
+2. Place #import PushApps/PushApps.h in your AppDelegate.h file.
 If you need, you can also declare on delegation <PushAppsDelegate>, in order to get notified on push and more events.

-4. In your application didFinishLaunchingWithOptions method inside the AppDelegate, add the following line:
+3. In your application didFinishLaunchingWithOptions method inside the AppDelegate, add the following line:

     ```objective-c
     [[PushAppsManager sharedInstance] setDelegate:self]; // optional
     [[PushAppsManager sharedInstance] startPushAppsWithAppToken:@"YOUR_APP_TOKEN" withLaunchOptions:launchOptions];
     ```

-5. In your AppDelegate, at the end of the file, at the following line:
+4. In your AppDelegate, at the end of the file, at the following line:

     ```objective-c
     #pragma push notification